 “Today, many millions of people around the world are drawn together because of the collective values shared by the Commonwealth.”

 The Queen’s message also stated that this year is a particularly special and important year commemorating the 70th anniversary of the London Declaration, when Commonwealth countries agreed to move forward as members of an organisation in freedom and equality.
-The good vision and sense of connection that inspired the signatories at the time has withstood the test of time.
+The good vision and sense of connection that inspired the signatories at the time have withstood the test of time.
 In the future, Commonwealth countries will continue to work together to continue to adapt to contemporary needs.
 In the theme of “A Connected Commonwealth”, it is hoped that Commonwealth member countries can be further linked through various channels.
 They can continue to cooperate and prosper under the collective values shared by the Commonwealth and principles of the Commonwealth Charter.

 In April last year, the Queen welcomed leaders from 53 countries to Buckingham Palace and Windsor Castle to attend the Commonwealth Heads of Government meeting.
 During the meeting, the Queen and heads of state witnessed how the Commonwealth vision brings hope to people and continued to inspire the Commonwealth to find ways to protect the planet and humanity.